zalo/StochasticLatticeGen/README.md

       <img src="https://img.shields.io/github/license/zalo/StochasticLatticeGen" title="License: Apache V2"></a>-->  <!-- No idea what license this should be! -->
 </p>

-Generate stochastic beam lattice structures (with variable density that follows fields.*)
+Generate stochastic beam lattice structures in the browser!

 TODO:
-- Cut the Voronoi Cells by the Surface of the Mesh (Expose Additional Voro++ functionality?)
 - Spawn the voronoi centers with variable density according to a density field (density check first, then interior check)
+- Allow importing meshes and saving lattices

  # Building